madebykind/madebykind-v3/content/blog/creating-a-user-friendly-navigation-structure.md

 Creating an IA without visualising how a user will physically navigate it can prove difficult so it’s often useful to start creating some high-level wireframes to illustrate how the IA might work in practice.

-This is particularly useful when certain elements of an IA are not defined as individual ​‘pages’.
+This is particularly useful when certain elements of an IA are not defined as individual ‘pages’.
 For instance when a landing page is broken into sections, we might want to reflect this in the IA but those sections won’t exist as pages themselves.

 Again, wherever we’ve made assumptions it is beneficial to test with real users and so for wireframes and prototypes we use [Chalkmark](https://www.optimalworkshop.com/chalkmark), another part of Optimal Workshop’s testing suite, to analyse users’ first clicks when attempting to complete a task.